About & FAQs

 Highlighting raw talent.

-It's no surprise why games industry is such a popular career choice.
+It's no surprise that the games industry is such a popular career choice.

 What is surprising, however, is all the talented folks who haven’t quite got their foot in the door yet.